-Research is focused on multi-scale computational materials science, atomistic simulation of functional nano/biomaterials and structures, nanoscale thermal transport, advanced thermal fluids, electrochemical energy storage, water purification/desalination, nano/biomechanics, colloid and surface chemistry, interfacial phenomena.
+Research is focused on multi-scale computational materials science, atomistic simulations of functional nano-/biomaterials, coarse-grained simulations of composite microstructures, nanoscale thermal transport, advanced thermal fluids, electrochemical energy storage, water purification and desalination, nano/biomechanics, colloid and surface chemistry, and interfacial phenomena.

 She is setting up a state-of-the-art thin film growth and characterization laboratory at the High Magnetic Field Laboratory, exploiting the many interactions in complex oxides to find new ways to control their properties using external perturbations (such as strain, electric fields and optical excitation).